Photo competition—2017 Australian Weather Calendar

-Submit your vision of Australia’s diverse weather to the 2016 Weather Calendar photo competition, and your photograph could become a winning entrant in Australia’s iconic and best-selling weather calendar.
-If your photo is selected as one of the lucky 13, it will be viewed in around 70 000 homes and offices in Australia and across the world.
+Submit your vision of Australia’s diverse weather to the Australian Weather Calendar photo competition, and your image could feature in Australia’s bestselling weather calendar!
+If your photo is selected it will be hanging in around 70 000 homes and offices around Australia and across the world.

-We welcome all photographs depicting the drama and beauty of Australian weather.
-The judges will be on the lookout for photos that capture weather events or landscapes in a particularly unique, spectacular or visually appealing way.
-Photos that showcase the rich diversity of Australian weather can range from depictions of the intricate patterns of frost on a leaf to a spectacular lightning shot.
+We welcome all photographs showcasing the drama and beauty of Australian weather.
+The judges will be on the lookout for photos that capture weather in a unique, spectacular or visually appealing manner.
+Previous winning images have shown the rich diversity of Australian weather in a huge variety of ways—including creative interpretations of frost, lightning, rainbows, sunshine, clouds, rain, wind, snow and ice.

 Australian Weather Calendar Competition